Bookmark

 Final reflection: keep doing, together

-This meeting was not a conclusion but a stepping stone—an opportunity to align, reflect, and move forward with greater coherence.
+This meeting was not a conclusion but a stepping stone—an opportunity to align, reflect, and identify opportunities to move forward with greater coherence.
 Food systems transformation isn’t just a theory.
 It is already being implemented, in pieces, across the globe.
 The task now is to connect those pieces, build shared capacity, and support the people and institutions making it happen.
 The upcoming UNFSS+4 Stocktake in Addis Ababa will be a critical milestone to assess progress and explore ways to accelerate implementation.

 Authors